 Part time Summer Jobs are a great way to make some extra money.
 With many states raising the minimum wage to $10+ you can also make some nice cash to line your pockets!
 Employers are hiring NOW for summer positions, so if you're looking to work this summer, it's time to start your job search.
-According to Snagajob, about 80% of new jobs will be filled by new employees this year.

 When students are off during the summer, the summer job market is filled with teens and young adults trying to generate some extra spending money during the summer and for when they have to return to school.
 Students on break or taking a light load of summer classes will also be looking to cash in on the opportunity to turn their time into money with summer employment.
 The competition may be high, but there are summer job opportunities available.
 Now is a the time to start looking for a summer job.